 We are offering the following programs in 2020:

-Classes for all programs except Screen and Media and Horticulture will be run from Vines Rd Campus.
+Classes for all programs except Horticulture will be run from The Pulse Campus.

-Screen and Media is run from the Pulse and Horticulture from the Hub with pick up from the Pulse and drop off back at the Pulse.
+Horticulture is run from the Hub with pick up being from the Pulse and drop off back at the Pulse.

 Class times for all programs except Horticulture are 1.30pm -5.30pm Wednesdays